RediIbra/Finance-Dashboard/README.md

 - npm run dev

 ### Than run the client:
--->cd client
+- cd client
--->npm run dev
+- npm run dev

-Technologies Stack:
+#### Technologies Stack:

---Front:
--Vite
--TypeScript
+ ##### Front:
+- Vite
+- TypeScript
--UI styling:Mui,Recharts(graph styling)
+- UI styling:Mui,Recharts(graph styling)
--State menagment:Redux toolkit
+- State menagment:Redux toolkit
--Estlint

---Backend:
--express
--cors
--helmet
--mongoose
--mongoose-currency
--nodemon
+- Estlint

+##### Backend:
+- express
+- cors
+- helmet
+- mongoose
+- mongoose-currency
+- nodemon

-If you want to delete the datas you can uncoment the querys that i have created I get informations in server/data/data.js folder
+## If you want to delete the datas you can uncoment the querys that i have created
+I get informations in server/data/data.js folder